-The historic Hotel Grande Bretagne, the most illustrious of Athens' hotels, was built in 1862.
-During WWII, the Nazis made it their headquarters, and the British moved in after.
+The historical Grande Bretagne, the most illustrious of Athens' hotels, was built in 1862.
+During WWII, the Nazis made it their headquarters; the British moved in afterwards.
 Resistance fighters laid dynamite to blow up the entire building.
 But the operation was halted when Winston Churchill arrived unexpectedly; the fighters weren't willing to assassinate him.

 On the north side of the square is a section of the Peisistratos aqueduct, which was unearthed during metro excavations.

 Across the road, in front of Parliament, the much-photographed evzones (presidential guards) stand sentinel at the Tomb of the Unknown Soldier.
 The changing of the guard takes place every hour on the hour.

 Walk back along the south edge of the gardens to the striking Temple of Olympian Zeus, the remains of the largest temple ever built.
 Teetering on the edge of the traffic alongside the temple is Hadrian's Arch, the ornate gateway erected to mark the boundary of Hadrian's Athens.